NKI-GCF/brcaness-classifier/README.md

 ```

 ======
-## Data access for the container
+## Preparing docker container requirements

-When the docker image is run, the -v option allows to bind mount a directory to a docker container.
-This docker requires a ref and output mount and input unless continuing with previously processed data..
+When the docker image is run, the -v option allows to bind mount a directory (or a file) to a docker container.
+This docker requires a ref and output mounts and input, unless continuing with previous data.

-Docker does not follow file permissions so do not expose sensitive parts of a filesystem to a docker container.
+Docker does not follow file permissions, so do not expose sensitive parts of a filesystem to a docker container.
 Read about security [here](https://docs.docker.com/engine/security/security/#docker-daemon-attack-surface).

-The ref mount should contain a fasta which is, if not already, indexed - initialized for bwa - the first time the docker is run.
+The ref mount should contain a fasta that is bwa indexed, meaning initialized for bwa.
+The docker image will index, if the fasta was not already.

-The primary assembly should be unchanged per GRCh38 releases; the docker runs checks to confirm this.

 ```bash
 cd $your_dedicated_genome_directory